eckonator/MMM-FroelingConnect/README.md

             interval: 5, // Interval in minutes how often the data should be fetched from the API.
             showComponents: ['Austragung', 'Puffer 01', 'Boiler 01', 'Heizkreis 01', 'Kessel'], // Names of the components to be visualized.
             modulWidth: '700px', // Max width in px, %, vw, em ... for this module.
+            componentWithBorder: true, // Display a border around each component.
             amongComponents: false // Display components from top to bottom.
         }
     }